Who We Are and What We Do!

 If you are experiencing difficulties enrolling, require more guidance, or would like an alternative format of instructions to enroll, please email hallr1@mcmaster.ca

+Please browse the list of available workshops delivered by the Equity, Diversity, and Anti-Oppression Program within the Equity and Inclusion Office.
 Any of these workshops are available in a virtual or in-person synchronous format.
+Unfortunately, we do not offer hybrid workshops at this time.
 We are happy to deliver a pre-designed workshop on any of the following topics:

 - Microaggressions, Bias, Stereotypes and Impacts on Belongingness